Defending Employers In Non-Subscriber Litigation

 Most importantly, many alternative coverages do not provide coverage for judgments for pain and suffering, punitive damages and attorneys’ fees.
 Thus, the non-subscriber employer could be on the hook for more than what the alternative coverage provides.

-Because your company’s own assets could be at risk, hiring experienced, aggressive but cost-conscious counsel is critical.
-We will assist not only in determining what will be covered by the alternative insurance, but also aggressively defending those claims that are not covered by alternative coverage to protect your business.
+Because your company’s own assets could be at risk, hiring experienced, aggressive and cost-conscious counsel is critical.
+We will assist not only in determining what will be covered by the alternative insurance, but will also aggressively defend those claims that are not covered by alternative coverage to protect your business.